Larry Hoover

-Larry Hoover (born November 30, 1950) is a convicted and former American gang leader.
-He is the co-founder of the Chicago street gang, the Gangster Disciples.
+Larry Hoover Sr. (born November 30, 1950) is an American former gangster and street gang kingpin.
+He is the founder of the Gangster Disciples, a Chicago street gang that over the years extended to multiple cities throughout various states.

-Hoover is currently serving six life sentences at the ADX Florence prison facility in Colorado.
-He was previously sentenced to life imprisonment plus 200 years for a 1973 murder, and then, received another life term in 1997 after a 17-year investigation of illegal activities under his watch.
-The latter of which he was convicted of conspiracy, extortion, money laundering, and running a continuing criminal enterprise from state prison.

-Larry Hoover has made multiple attempts to have his sentence shortened.
+Hoover was serving six life sentences at the ADX Florence prison facility in Fremont County, Colorado.
+He was already serving a sentence of 150 to 200 years for a conviction in Illinois state court for the 1973 murder of 19-year-old William Young.
+However, in 1997, following a 17-year investigation, he was convicted of an additional 40 counts, including conspiracy, extortion, money laundering, and running a continuing criminal enterprise from inside the state prison, and received additional life terms in federal court.
+He has made multiple attempts to have his sentence shortened.

+American rapper and fellow Chicago native Kanye West has been a longtime advocate for Hoover's commutation.
+West urged President Donald Trump to do so at a televised White House event in 2018, hosted the Free Larry Hoover Benefit Concert alongside Drake in late 2021, and referenced Hoover in songs such as "Jesus Lord" and "River".

+On May 28, 2025, President Trump commuted his federal prison sentence.
+However, Hoover must still serve his 150-to-200-year state sentence for his 1973 murder conviction, but is eligible to seek parole on that charge since the crime was committed before Illinois abolished discretionary parole in 1978.
+According to the Chicago Sun-Times, parole is not out of question for Hoover as the Illinois Prisoner Review Board between 2010 and 2020 released roughly 50 elderly inmates serving time for murder convictions under older state laws.

 Early and personal life

-Hoover was born on November 30, 1950 in Jackson, Mississippi.
-He moved to Chicago, Illinois at the age of four.
-At the age of 13, Hoover dropped out of junior high and joined a gang called the Supreme Gangsters, when he was involved in petty theft and muggings.
+Hoover was born on November 30, 1950, in Jackson, Mississippi.
+He moved to Chicago, Illinois, at the age of four.
+At the age of 13, Hoover dropped out of junior high and joined a gang called the Supreme Gangsters, where he was involved in petty theft and muggings.

-In 1968, Hoover was romantically involved with Winndye Jenkins with whom he shares one of his three children, a son named Larry Hoover, Jr. They were denied marriage by the Illinois Department of Corrections until January 9, 2020, when they were deemed legally married by the U.S. Department of Justice.

-Hoover was formerly associated with Gangster Disciple lieutenant, A'Marion Taylor.
+Hoover was formerly associated with GDN lieutenant A'Marion Taylor.
 He also involved himself in fighting cold cases about murders that are only now coming to light, also tied to the organization.